locka99/opcua/docs/crypto.md

 OPC UA for Rust is implemented in various crates that encapsulate server, client and common code.

-All of the crypto functionality is contained in the `opcua-crypto` crate that both the server and client depend on.
+The crypto functionality is contained in the `opcua-crypto` crate that both the server and client depend on.
 This provides functions and wrappers that call the `openssl` crate without exposing the internals to the rest of the code base.

-The issue with OpenSSL is that it drags in a dependency on a library which is external to Rust and implemented in C.
-The `openssl` crate tries its best to hide the complexity but in reality it can cause configuration problems.
-Replacing OpenSSL with a pure Rust encryption would be highly desirable.
+OpenSSL is external to Rust and implemented in C so it does add complexity.
+The `openssl` crate tries its best to hide it but in reality it can cause configuration problems.
+Replacing OpenSSL with a pure Rust encryption would be highly desirable in future.

 There are a number of crypto / PKI related crates that offer pure Rust implementations of various cryptographic services but as yet most are not sufficient to replace OpenSSL.
 For example, these crates are frequently cited and popular.

 * [`ring`](https://github.com/briansmith/ring) - this is basically a bag of cryptographic functions and so is capable of doing everything except X509.
 However it lacks OAEP padding and perhaps other functions.